-Dr. LeBauer has performed and taught with Julia Fischer in Vitznau, Switzerland as a part of her Musikferien for young talent, and throughout Germany representing the Zentralrat der Juden, as a member of the Klezmer-Caberet style Borofsky-Trio, and more recently with Duo partner, Pianist Elena Kuschnerova, with whom she has recorded a CD featuring works of Robert and Clara Schumann.
-Dr. LeBauer continues to perform throughout the USA and Europe.
-Upon a solo performance in the Düsseldorf Tonhalle, she was praised by the Rheinisch Post for "…her stirring performance..which was the triumph of the evening".
+A respected and sought-after recitalist and chamber musician in Europe and America, Dr. LeBauer has performed and taught with Julia Fischer in Vitznau, Switzerland as a part of her Musikferien for young talent, and performed throughout Germany representing the Zentralrat der Juden as a member of the Klezmer-Caberet style Borofsky-Trio, as well as with Duo partner, Pianist Elena Kuschnerova.
+LeBauer and Kuschnerova recorded a CD featuring works of Robert and Clara Schumann for which the duo was highly praised and invited to perform as part of their representative chamber music series by the Schumann Gesellschaft Düsseldorf.

 LeBauer has performed with numerous American and European symphonic and chamber orchestras both as a member of their first violin sections, as well as as soloist.
 Even taking up the baton, she also worked with the Düsseldorf U16 youth orchestra for 3 years as assistant conductor.
 From 2015-2019 Dr. LeBauer served as concertmaster of the Orchester der Landesregierung in Düsseldorf, Germany.
 For a solo performance in the Düsseldorf Tonhalle, she was praised by the Rheinische Post for “…her stirring performance..which was the triumph of the evening”.
 Back in America, she acted as substitute concertmaster, is currently associate concertmaster for the Spartanburg Philharmonic Orchestra, and she continues to perform in solo, chamber, and orchestral venues throughout the USA and Europe.